slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'We don’t stop playing because we grow old; we grow old because we stop playing.'*

+> *'Because in the end, you won’t remember the time you spent working in the office or mowing your lawn.
+Climb that goddamn mountain.' -- Jack Kerouac*

 > *'The opposite of play isn’t work, it’s depression.'*

+> *'I have no plans to retire.
+It’s the perfect combination of work and play that keep you young.'*

 > *'Car: max 10K.
 Job: try to live next to it.' -- paraphrased from Mr. Money Moustache*